Looking After Your Jewelry

 We recommend removing jewelry when you shower or bathe and particularly when on the beach, in the sea and in chlorinated water.

 To protect your jewelry, pieces should be individually placed in a pouch or within a soft lined box to stop them being scratched or tangled.
-Ideally store your jewellery in a dark, cool and dry place, and try to keep pieces apart, so that they don’t rub together or tangle up.
+Ideally store your jewelry in a dark, cool and dry place, and try to keep pieces apart, so that they don’t rub together or tangle up.

-Using a soft, lint free cloth is an effective way to keep silver, 18ct yellow and rose gold vermeil jewelry looking shiny and lustrous.
+Using a soft, lint free cloth is an effective way to keep silver, 18K yellow and rose gold vermeil jewelry looking shiny and lustrous.
 A silver cleaner can also be used to clean sterling silver pieces.
 Ideally, store silver pieces in an airtight bag to help reduce tarnishing.
 Do not use tissue paper or paper towels to clean metal as they can cause scratching.

 Since many gemstones are quite delicate, hot water, harsh chemicals and cleaners should be avoided at all times.
 We advise cleaning your precious stones with a clean, soft, damp cloth after wearing.
 Very porous stones such as turquoise and emeralds should be cleaned using an untreated, dry, soft cloth only.
 Do not use tissue paper or paper towels to clean gemstones as they can cause scratching.